coot/cmdalias_vim/README.md

 ```vim
 :CmdAlias %s s
 ```
-Change the default range of |:s| command from the current line to whole buffer.
+Change the default range of :s command from the current line to whole buffer.
 Note that :su will act with vim default range (the current line).
 ```vim
 :CmdAlias a\%[ppend] Append
 ```
 define alias to the user command Append which will overwrite the vim command
-|:append|.
-The  \%[...] allows that if you type: 'a' or 'ap' or 'app', ...
-or 'append' then the Append command will be used (as with vim many commands)
+:append.
+The  \%[...] allows that if you type: 'a' or 'ap' or 'app', ... or 'append' then the Append command will be used (as with vim many commands)
 ```vim
 :CmdAlias bc\%[lose] BufClose